Moovly/wordpress-plugin/readme.txt

 = Is this plugin free?
 The plugin will always stay free.
 However, certain Moovly API operations (video rendering, ...) are not free.
 The Moovly API does come with a free trial.
 For more information, you can visit our developer portal (https://developer.moovly.com)

-To create new templates to use with this plugin, you need a paid subscription for Moovly.
-A Free Trial does not cover this functionality.

 = I've updated and the plugin stopped working.
 What can I do?
 We have some random behavior on older WordPress versions that when you update the plugin it randomly stops working for